 In the end, though, it really turned out to be SO much fun for everyone!
 She especially had a blast!
 All her friends were so excited about the party.
-So, in case you want to host your very own Gingerbread Decorating Party this season, here ’re some tips I’ve learned that you’re going to thank me for!
+So, in case you want to host your very own party this season, here ’re some tips I’ve learned that you’re going to thank me for!

 - Build an attractive base for the houses.
 Don’t use those cheap flimsy (and dare I say ugly) bases that come with the kits.
 This is really more a gift for the moms who will proudly display whatever home their darling created for a week or two (or three or four) so at least start it out on a base that will be lovely.
 I cut styrofoam into rectangular bases and lined with them pretty holiday ribbon attached with hot glue.